byrnereese/ringcentral-semantic/README.md

 ## Overview

-This project provides a node module that extends the [ringcentral-js-concise](https://github.com/tylerlong/ringcentral-js-concise) module by providing a more semantic interface, which by default is highly light weight and abstract.
-Here are two functionally equivalent code samples using the two modules:
+This project provides a node module that extends the [ringcentral-js-concise](https://github.com/tylerlong/ringcentral-js-concise) module with a more semantic interface.
+By default, the cocise module, while light-weight, is very abstract and hard for beginners to use.
+This module hopes to make the vastness of the RingCentral API more accessible to beginners.

+To illustrate, here are two functionally equivalent code samples using the two modules:

 ### Sending an SMS using ringcentral-js-concise